Almantask/TDD-Loop-Visualizer/README.md

 ### 1. Setup build outcome

 The extension relies on pre/post build events.
+Set it up for the test project you want.
+Highly recommended that you add to gitignore the build-output.txt file.

 Print in a "build-output.txt" "Fail" for pre event: